-Pork is a staple of the Andalucian diet and has been so for six hundred years.
-In the times of religious intolerance, when Jewish and Arabic people were being expelled from Spain, the Andalucians made a point of cultivating a cuisine which would be offensive to those “infidels” who chose to stay!
-We live in far more tolerant circumstances today, and we can enjoy our culinary heritage with easy consciences.
+Pork has been a fundamental part of Andalucian cuisine for over six centuries, and it gained even greater significance during times of religious intolerance.
+When Jewish and Arabic people were expelled from Spain, Christians aimed to cultivate a cuisine that would be deemed offensive to the “infidels” who chose to stay.
+Fortunately, we now live in more tolerant times, and we can appreciate our culinary heritage with a clear conscience.

-Albóndigas are a quick and convenient way of using up the remains of a family joint.
-In modern times we simply ask the butcher for minced pork, but in the days before refrigeration (not so long ago here in Andalucia) and when strict religious observance forbade the eating of meat on certain days, there had to be a swift way of cooking up the last of the leg of pork – and albóndigas was that way!
+Albóndigas provide a quick and practical way to use up leftover family joint.
+Today, we can simply request minced pork from our local butcher, but in Andalucia’s recent past, before refrigeration and when religious observation forbade meat consumption on certain days, there had to be an efficient way of cooking up the last of the leg of pork – and albóndigas were the perfect solution!

 This recipe will make sufficient meatballs for 6 servings

 - 500 grams (18 oz) of minced pork

 - 50 grams (2 oz) of bread